Upcoming Webinar | AI Meets ISO: What Makes ISO 42001 Different from ISO 27001 & 27701 on August 14th @ 1:00 PM ET

 In requiring the allocation of resources, ISO 42001 doesn’t just mean employing adequate personnel and deploying the necessary data, tooling, systems, and assets (including human capital) to support your AIMS—the framework also mandates a certain level of competence, awareness, communication, and documented information as part of that support.

-• Identify the knowledge, skills, and competencies required for personnel involved in AIMS-related activities and assign/hire them—that includes providing any necessary training for your existing relevant workforce on AI—and document the mechanisms used to verify these competencies.
+• Identify the knowledge, skills, and competencies required for personnel involved in AIMS-related activities and assign or hire them, including providing any necessary training for your existing relevant workforce on AI, and document the mechanisms used to verify these competencies.

-• Make sure that your employee base is aware of your AI policy and how each individual can aid in achieving the AIMS strategic priorities.
+• Make sure that your employee base is aware of your AI policy and how everyone can aid in achieving the AIMS strategic priorities.

 • Establish and use effective communication channels to facilitate the flow of information related to the AIMS, including the importance of individual contributions to the AIMS, policies, procedures, instructions, and feedback.

-• Develop and maintain documented information necessary for the effective planning, operation, and control of AIMS processes—make sure that information is accurate, up-to-date, accessible, and properly controlled through designed procedures for such.
+• Develop and maintain documented information necessary for the effective planning, operation, and control of AIMS processes—make sure that information is accurate, up-to-date, accessible, and properly controlled through designed procedures.

 What’s Required: The implementation of processes regarding your artificial intelligence offerings